joker1007/embulk-output-cassandra/README.md

 | UDT                         | unsupported                                    |                                                                         |

 ## Insert Behavior
-If embulk record does not have a column, it is treated as `null`.
+If embulk record does not have a column, it is treated as `unset`.
-If same key record already exists, the column is overwrited by `null`.
+If same key record already exists, the column is not touched.

 ## Configuration